Scottchen0806/Bachelorarbeit-appendix/README.md

 ## Contents

-- `DecisionMakingData*.csv`: Raw survey responses exported from Google Forms.
+- `DecisionMakingData32.csv`: Full dataset comprising raw responses from all 32 participants as exported from Google Forms, prior to any data cleaning or exclusion.
+- `DecisionMakingDataOhne3_28.csv`: Refined dataset after applying exclusion criteria, where responses from Participant 3 and Participant 28 were removed due to concerns such as incomplete data, irregular response patterns, or violation of experimental requirements.
 - `clean_beta_output.csv`: Cleaned behavioral data used for model estimation.
 - `Simulation_Results.csv`: Output of model simulations.
 - `all_model_results.csv`: Summary of model fit results across conditions.